Michael Jackson: Thriller, Motown 25: Yesterday, Today, Forever and Pepsi incident (1982–1984)

-At the 26th Annual Grammy Awards, Thriller won eight awards, and Jackson won an award for the E.T. the Extra-Terrestrial storybook.
-Winning eight Grammys in one ceremony is a record he holds with the band Santana.
-Jackson and Quincy Jones won the award for Producer of the Year (Non-Classical).
-Thriller won Album of the Year (with Jackson as the album's artist and Jones as its co-producer), and the single won Best Pop Vocal Performance (Male) award for Jackson.
-"Beat It" won Record of the Year and Best Rock Vocal Performance (Male).
-"Billie Jean" won two Grammy awards: Best R&B Song and Best R&B Vocal Performance (Male), with Jackson as songwriter and singer respectively.

-Thriller won the Grammy for Best Engineered Recording (Non Classical), acknowledging Bruce Swedien for his work on the album.
+At the 26th Annual Grammy Awards, Jackson received 12 nominations, the most in a single night (later tied with Babyface), and won 8 awards, breaking the record for most wins in a single night (later tied by Santana).
+Thriller received 13 nominations, the most for any album, and won 8 awards, including Best Engineered Recording (Non-Classical) for Bruce Swedien's work.
+Jackson won seven awards related to the album, including Album of the Year for Thriller and Record of the Year for "Beat It", and also won an award for the E.T. the Extra-Terrestrial storybook.
 At the 11th Annual American Music Awards, Jackson won another eight awards and became the youngest artist to win the Award of Merit.
 He also won Favorite Male Artist, Favorite Soul/R&B Artist, and Favorite Pop/Rock Artist.
 "Beat It" won Favorite Soul/R&B Video, Favorite Pop/Rock Video and Favorite Pop/Rock Single.
 The album won Favorite Soul/R&B Album and Favorite Pop/Rock Album.
-Thriller's sales doubled after the release of an extended music video, Michael Jackson's Thriller, which sees Jackson dancing with a horde of zombies.
+Thriller's sales doubled after the release of an extended music video for its title track, which sees Jackson dancing with a horde of zombies.